lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 # Software Requirements

 The instructions in this document are related to all free software and packages needed to be installed for the LASCON tutorials.
+These include: NEST, NEURON, NetPyNE, Octave, PyDSTool and XPP.
+Please follow the installation steps in the order given below.

 We recommend that you install Python version 3.6.x.
 Although some programs will work on newer versions, some may not.
 With version 3.6.x you should be able to run all programs that will be used in LASCON.

 ## Instructions for Linux users (Ubuntu based systems)

 ### Install dependencies

 Compiling and running the following software requires several tools; how they are installed depends on the Linux distribution.
-We are going to focus the commands for Ubuntu based systems.
+We will focus on the commands for Ubuntu based systems.
 Installations using ```conda``` or ```pip``` should work for any Linux distribution.

-Before starting the softwares install we should garantee some dependencies by running the next line:
+Before starting the software installation you should install some dependencies by running the following line:

 ```
 sudo apt install libx11-dev git bison flex automake libtool libxext-dev libncurses-dev python3-dev xfonts-100dpi cython3 libopenmpi-dev make zlib1g-dev libreadline-dev libreadline5